 - Non-eBay Links: this compliance type is used to see if any listings are violating eBay's policy of not allowing links in the listing description to sites outside of eBay.
 The seller including a personal email address and/or a phone number in the listing description is also a violation of this policy.
 All communication between seller and buyers should be handled through eBay's communication system.
 The only exceptions to this outside links rule are links to product videos, information on freight shipping services, or any legally required information.
 In the API interface, the enumeration value for this compliance type is

 The Compliance API has the following two methods:

-- getListingViolationsSummary: this call returns the number of active listings that are currently violating one or more compliance types.
+- getListingViolationsSummary: this method returns the number of active listings that are currently violating one or more compliance types.
 Results are grouped by each unique eBay marketplace and compliance type combination.

 - getListingViolations: this method returns data on each listing violation in the seller's active listings.
 Results are grouped by listing, so if one eBay listing has multiple listing violations for a specific compliance type, these violations will be shown together.
 Only one compliance type can be used per call.

 The Compliance API is a REST-based API that retrieves listing violations for any eBay listings, regardless of which user interface, tool, or API was used to create those listings.
 For those who are new to using eBay RESTful APIs, it is recommended that you read the Using eBay RESTful APIs document, which summarizes eBay developer account requirements, OAuth access tokens, handling error messages, and more.

-The getListingViolations call is enabled with pagination control.
+The getListingViolations method is enabled with pagination control.
 With pagination control, the user can set a limit of the number of listing violations returned per page of data, and can use an offset query parameter to scroll through multiple pages of results (if applicable).

 Business use cases